 Subd.
 2. A two-thirds (2/3) vote by secret ballot of all department members who are eligible to vote shall be required to recommend that the President/designee declare a vacancy to exist in the departmental chair.
 Upon receipt of such a recommendation, together with a written record of the minutes of such a departmental meeting and a record by number of the votes cast, the President/designee shall meet with the department members and the chairperson and discuss the matter.
 If the President rejects the recall recommendation, he/she shall, after discussions with the department and within ten (10) days, call for another vote upon the recall, the results of which shall be binding.
-The effective date of recall shall be immediate, except that in the case of a first-year chairperson the President shall set an effective date of recall which shall not be later than the end of the academic year in which the recall action was taken.
+The effective date of recall shall be immediate, except that in the case of a first-year chairperson the President shall set an effective date of recall action was taken.
 The President's/designee's action to implement the department action to recall a chairperson, or the effective date of such a recall in the case of a first-year chairperson, shall not be subject to the grievance procedure.